 From Winter To Summer

 Once you start making changes to your airflow, you may need to repeat the process periodically.
 This is especially true when the seasons change.
-Most people find that they need to adjust the airflow when the weather turns from cold to hot.
-To determine if your air duct damper needs to be adjusted seasonally, you will just need to monitor the ambient air temperature in each room of your home for two or three days.
+Most people find that they need to adjust the airflow when the weather turns from cold to hot air.
+To determine if your air conditioning vents need to be adjusted seasonally, you will just need to monitor the ambient air temperature in each room of your home for two or three days.
 If the temperature is not suitable to your liking, you will need to make the necessary airflow adjustments.

-Tip: If you don’t have dumpers you shouldn’t close your vents, it can cause damage to your AC unit.
+Tip: If you ask yourself should my ac vent be open or closed and you don’t have dumpers you shouldn’t close your vents, it can cause damage to your AC unit.

 Adjusting A System Without Dampers